MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

     :::image type="content" source="./media/git-get-started/workspace-settings.png" alt-text="Screenshot of workspace settings window with git integration selected.":::

 1. From the dropdown menu, specify the following details about the branch you want to connect to.
-A workspace can only be connected to one branch and folder at a time:
+You can only connect a workspace to one branch and folder at a time:

     - Organization
     - Project